 5 Causes of Alzheimer's Outbursts

-Techniques for managing Alzheimer's aggression such as re-directing the person's attention or medication can certainly help.
-But Cindy Steele, an RN and Nurse Scholar for Copper Ridge, a residential care community, says the key is finding out what is causing the outburst.
-"Dismissing aggression as a normal behavior associated with Alzheimer's doesn't enable the caregiver to fix whatever is causing the outburst.
-Why do they seem to get upset?
+Techniques for managing AD aggression such as re-directing their attention or medication can certainly help, but Cindy Steele, an RN and Nurse Scholar for Copper Ridge, a residential care community located in Utah, says the key is finding out what is causing the outburst.
+"Dismissing aggression as a normal behavior associated with Alzheimer's doesn't enable the caregiver to fix whatever is causing the outburst," says Steele.
+"Why do they seem to get upset?
 What causes it?"

 Find an Alzheimer's Care Community »

 Steele focuses on behavior management for Alzheimer's and dementia patients and she says agitation and aggression are typically caused by one or more of the following five factors.